planetmint/planetmint-driver-python/docs/advanced-installation.rst

 ..
-Copyright BigchainDB GmbH and BigchainDB contributors
+Copyright Planetmint GmbH and Planetmint contributors
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0